fishdeity/iRO-Missing_Features_Additions/README.md

       - Game updates will overwrite **iteminfo.lub**, just re-run **iteminfo.bat** each time to reupdate.

 # Changelog #
+- 2022 Nov 4:
+  - **card_enchant_prefixes.grf** - Costume Box 17's Prof2 enchants renamed to Scholar2 b/c of item name change.
+  - **zoom_farther_out.grf** - Given new parameters so there's more flexibility zooming in, out, when changing maps, and by shift+right click angles
 - 2022 Oct 17: Renamed some files and added some back up of original files, no major changes
 - 2022 Oct 15:
   - **maps_added_and_fixed.grf** - Bio5 Safe Map added